jorshali/personal-blog/_posts/you-can-be-a-rockstar-developer.md

 ---
-title: 'Rockstar developer'
+title: 'You can be a Rockstar developer'
-excerpt: 'A guide to becoming an expert developer.'
+excerpt: 'Anyone can be a "Rockstar" developer, but there''s only one way to do it.
+Find out how.'
-coverImage: '/assets/blog/never-fear-another-layoff/victor-rodriguez-pWOdBS_l9LQ-unsplash.jpg'
+coverImage: '/assets/blog/you-can-be-a-rockstar-developer/sam-moghadam-khamseh-TmbMLAvXrZQ-unsplash.jpg'
-date: '2022-01-06T09:10:07.322Z'
+date: '2023-01-18T07:00:00.000Z'
 author:
   name: Jacob Orshalick
   picture: '/assets/blog/authors/orshalick.jpg'
 ogImage:
-  url: '/assets/blog/never-fear-another-layoff/victor-rodriguez-pWOdBS_l9LQ-unsplash.jpg'
+  url: '/assets/blog/you-can-be-a-rockstar-developer/sam-moghadam-khamseh-TmbMLAvXrZQ-unsplash.jpg'
 ---

 Anyone can be a "Rockstar" developer, but there's only one way to do it.